Max Mata: New Zealand

-After shining in New Zealand as the youngest goalscorer in the country's top-flight at 15, Mata would travel to Switzerland to train with Swiss giants, Grasshoppers.
+After shining in New Zealand as the youngest goalscorer in the country's top-flight at 15, Mata travelled to Switzerland to train with Grasshoppers.
 After an impressive trial period, he signed for the club.

 Grasshoppers

 After scoring four goals in his first seven games for the reserves, he was loaned to Estonian side, Nõmme Kalju, in 2019 to further his development in a first-team environment.
 Mata never established himself with Zurich's first-team.

-Nõmme Kalju
+Loan to Nõmme Kalju

 After joining on loan, Mata made his professional debut for Nõmme Kalju in their 5–0 loss to Celtic in the UEFA Champions League second qualifying round on 24 July 2019.
 Mata would make 20 appearances for the club in all competitions, scoring 12 times.

 Real Monarchs

-With no future for Mata in Switzerland, he left the club on a free transfer in December 2020 and signed for American second-tier side, Real Monarchs.
+Mata left Switzerland on a free transfer in December 2020 and signed for American second-tier side, Real Monarchs.